Brand Growth & SEO

 It's not about nagging but being persistent in the nicest ways.
 It is about making near misses bull's eyes, maybe definitely and “I'll think about it” into “Why didn't I buy this sooner?”

-So, let us explore this world of retargeting.
-Let's explore how this digital dance works out in persistence and persuasion and why it shall be the most powerful tool in a marketer's arsenal.
+Let's explore the world of retargeting.
+Let's explore how this digital dance works out in terms of persistence and persuasion, and why it will be the most powerful tool in a marketer's arsenal.

 After all, retargeting has nothing to do with making sales at the end of the day; it is about relationships between browsers and buyers and buyers into loyal fans.